Generic Name: antihemophilic factor (human) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 Important safety information:

-- Hemofil M may cause dizziness or drowsiness.
+- Hemofil M may cause dizziness.
 Do not drive, operate machinery, or do anything else that could be dangerous until you know how you react to Hemofil M. Using Hemofil M alone, with certain other medicines, or with alcohol may lessen your ability to drive or perform other potentially dangerous tasks.

 - Patients receiving clotting factors sometimes develop antibodies or inhibitors to the medicine.
 This makes Hemofil M less effective.
 If Hemofil M stops working or does not work as well as it has before, contact your doctor immediately for instructions.